lassilaiho/compression-algorithms-tiralabra/docs/testing.md

 ## Performance testing

+There are two sets of test files: `test/files` and `test/files/complexity-analysis`.
+The first includes files of various types and sizes for comparing the overall performance of the algorithms.
+The latter file set is used specifically for time and space complexity analysis in [the implementation document](implementation.md).
+The file set includes only text files with different sizes to more easily see the effect of file size on running time and memory usage.

-Both algorithms were tested on a set of test files in `test/files`.
-The collection of files comprises text and binary files in various formats and sizes.
+The file set `test/files` comprises text and binary files in various formats and sizes.
 There is also one file filled with random data read from `/dev/urandom`.

 The following information was gathered for both algorithms: compression and